 A PLG-scaling CPO prizes leaders who do not cling to old playbooks.
 The test: "The best CPOs have strong points of view and will update them publicly when they're wrong."
 In fast-moving PE environments, the ability to reverse a wrong call cleanly and quickly is more valuable than being right the first time.

-As AI lowers the execution barrier, a maritime-and-logistics CPO argued that judgment becomes the defining differentiator: "Every idea can be materialised very quickly now.
+As AI lowers the execution barrier, a maritime-and-logistics CPO argued that judgement becomes the defining differentiator: "Every idea can be materialised very quickly now.
 That makes the capacity to take a step back and think, to assess which ideas are worth pursuing, the most important thing a CPO brings.
-You cannot outsource judgment."
+You cannot outsource judgement."

 The CEO relationship came up across the conversations as a primary reason CPOs leave roles.
 The failure modes are specific: the "shadow CPO" CEO who dictates features rather than delegates product strategy; the risk-averse CEO who fears change; the CEO who sets conflicting commercial targets without giving the CPO the authority to make trade-offs.